steveman1123/stonkBot/README.md

 *If you are encountering issues, make sure to pull the latest version, it is under active delopment, so things change quickly (especially over the weekends).*

 if the power goes out for a while while using this (like mine did), I'd suggest finding a way to sell everything before the portfolio value starts dropping (like mine did)

-### Shortterm resolutions:
-* Scrape web for other likely gainers, and add to gainers list (see stonk2 repo)
-* Add timer or other ability to check how close a jump is from the target sell point (if it starts to fall, sell before falling too far)

-### Midterm resolutions:
-* Add master/slave relationship to allow it to run on multiple computers in the event of the primary program going down (add redundancy)
-* Make config file more readable (not json)
-* Allow for use with multiple algorithms on a single account

-### Longterm resolutions:
-* Record trade history and give performance analytics
-* Add some basic machine learning to improve trades over time

 ## Disclaimer
 I do not claim to be a financial expert and cannot be held accountable for any losses you may incur as a result of using this software